Ajmak9/wuom/README.md

 ## Notes

-WUOM is independent from any specific software.

 Templates may require tools such as:
 - GIMP
 - Word or compatible editors

+## Note on use

+WUOM does not create certainty, replace action, or guarantee an outcome.

+It makes structures, relationships, dependencies, and contradictions legible within a complex field.

+If difficulty appears, it belongs to the field being observed, not to the tool itself.
+WUOM is independent from any specific software.

 ## Structure